wp-plugins/youtube-playlist-thumbs/readme.txt

 == Usage ==
 Place this shortcode in your posts or pages and insert your Youtube Playlist ID after the equal.

-	[ypt playlist_id=]
+	`[ypt playlist_id=]`

 To get a Youtube Playlist ID, copy the string after '&list=' when viewing a playlist on Youtube.com.
 See screenshot #3.

 To trigger the playback of an ordered video in the playlist, add this attribute to the element:

-	data-ypt-index="X"
+	`data-ypt-index="X"`

 Where 'X' is the order number of the video with the first video starting at 0.
+The third video would be 2.

-The 'Now Playing' text is inserted by CSS.
+The 'Now Playing' thumbnail text and arrow is inserted by CSS.
 Add this rule to your CSS to change it:

-	#ypt_thumbs .ypt-now-playing > span::after {
+	`#ypt_thumbs .ypt-now-playing > span::after {
 	  content: "YOUR NEW TEXT" !important;
-	}
+	}`

 The height of the list of thumbnails is set by Javascript.
-It is first set when the player is ready and it adjusts when the window changes size (responsive).
+It is first set when the player is ready and it adjusts when the window changes size.
 If you are using modals or any dynamic method to show/hide the player, you will need to trigger this function when the player is shown:

-	yptThumbHeight();
+	`yptThumbHeight();`

 For example, with Bootstrap modals:

-    $('#videoModal').on('shown.bs.modal', function (e) { //the video modal is shown yptThumbHeight(); //update the thumb height
+    `$('#videoModal').on('shown.bs.modal', function (e) { //modal shows
+		 yptThumbHeight(); //update the thumb height
-    });
+    });`

-A Javascript event takes place at the end of a playlist:
+A Javascript event takes place at the end of a playlist that you can use to trigger other events:

-	Event.listen('playlistEnd', function () { //playist finished last video
+	`Event.listen('playlistEnd', function () { //playist finished last video
-	    alert("That's all, thanks for watching!"); //do something });
+	    alert("That's all, thanks for watching!"); //do something });`